BlkHalo/grubg/README.md

 Now getting error: "Can't place __table_args__ on an inherited class "

+From Heroku logs:
+sqlalchemy.exc.ArgumentError: Can't place __table_args__ on an inherited class with no table.

 Found the following on stackoverflow but I am not sure if it's related ...: https://stackoverflow.com/questions/43832848/cant-define-table-args-on-a-child-class-in-a-single-table-inheritance-setup